-For many, tiger tattoos symbolize raw power and strength.
+For many, tiger tattoos symbolize raw power and strength, which is often depicted by tribal tiger tattoos.
 For others, the apex predator is seen as representing freedom and independence.
 Tiger cubs are thought to be a perfect balance of power and innocence.

 In modern spirituality, the tiger is seen as a symbol of willpower, courage, and personal strength, symbolizing primal instincts, unpredictability, and the ability to trust yourself.
 On a deeper level, the tiger is seen as a sign of facing yourself, especially the parts of your identity and emotions that you would rather not acknowledge or express.

 The stone Tiger’s Eye, which is golden brown and orange with black stripes, is thought to help its wearer overcome their anxiety and fear and find harmony and balance.
 It encourages you to be calm and clear, unclouded in your judgments and decisions.
 Tigers teach us to own our inner power and approach life calmly.